abpframework/abp/docs/en/Tutorials/Part-2.md

 ```

 * We imported and injected the generated `BookService`.
-* We implemented the [ListService](https://docs.abp.io/en/abp/latest/UI/Angular/List-Service) that is a utility service to provide easy pagination, sorting, and search implementation.
+* We are using the [ListService](https://docs.abp.io/en/abp/latest/UI/Angular/List-Service), a utility service of the ABP Framework which provides easy pagination, sorting and searching.

-Open the `book-list.component.html` file in `app\book\book-list` folder and replace the content as below:
+Open the `/src/app/book/book.component.html` and replace the content as below:

 ```html
 <div class="card">